 Oakland provides funding to non-profits and land trust that seek to expand housing opportunities for communities of color by acquiring land and housing to steward them and ensure affordability through the Acquisition and Conversion to Affordable Housing (ACAH) preservation program.

 Hamilton recently launched the Affordable Housing Acquisition Plan, which is a two-year pilot program which provides grant funding to co-operative and non-profit housing providers to acquire existing rental properties that can be preserved and used as permanently affordable homes.

+Cities like Halifax and Victoria do not have explicit housing acquisition funds but have programs that can support non-profits purchase, repair or develop housing though Affordable Housing Grant Programs and Reserve Funds.
+British Colombia also provides non-profits with grant funding to acquire affordable housing from a provincial level.

 Grant Funding to Support Renters

 Several cities provide grants to non-profit community organizations to deliver services and programs that enhance housing stability and improve outcomes for renters.
 These programs normally include legal assistance, counselling and advocacy, and administration of emergency funding supports.
 These supports aim to help renters understand their rights, pursue their rights and retain or stabilize their housing.